 The Wolf administration's effort to find over \$1.5 billion in efficiencies has enabled it to direct more money to K-12 education, while also meeting mandatory cost increases in corrections, Medicaid, and pension costs.
 The Corbett cuts to education have been fully restored for the most prosperous school districts and partially restored for the least prosperous ones.
 While this is an important achievement, Pennsylvania still needs to spend billions more to equitably and adequately fund every school.

-The Wolf administration has also directed small increases to human services, especially for opioid addiction, child care, and services for the intellectually disabled, and for the PASSHE colleges and universities.
+The Wolf administration has also directed small increases to human services, especially for opioid addiction, childcare, the intellectually disabled, and the PASSHE colleges and universities.

 Recurring Deficits